Hiking And Camping At Floe Lake – Everything You Need To Know

-Fall could be my favorite season in the Rockies.
-A camping trip to Floe Lake in Kootenay National Park is amazing at any time of the year but I’m sure fall is the most stunning time of the year at Floe Lake.
-Surrounded by golden larches, this campground is located a 2 minute walk from the lake with a few sites even having lake views.
+Floe Lake might be one of the most scenic and beautiful lakes in BC.
+A trip to Floe Lake in Kootenay National Park is a must for so many backpackers and day hikers for this reason.
+Surrounded by golden larches in the Fall, the campground is located a 2 minute walk from the lake with a few sites even having lake views.
 The towering mountain behind the lake, makes this one of the most captivating and stunning alpine lakes around.

 The Floe Lake campground forms one of the stops along the Rockwall Trail and for those who have more time the Rockwall Trail is a must do, over four or five days hikers get to experience stunning views, glaciers, the Rockwall and incredible views from one of the many passes you have to hike over!
 The Floe Lake campground is without a doubt, the most picturesque campground on the trail and can be incredibly hard to book as it’s easily accessible for an overnight trip or as part of the Rockwall Trail.